Wood Lane Bridge is a Grade II listed building in the Kirklees local planning authority area, England. First listed on 9 November 2017. Bridge.

 Description

-The attached approach walls, including a substantial red-brick and sandstone wall added in 1880 on the west side to divert Wood Lane as part of the construction of a neighbouring railway line (now removed) are not of special interest and are excluded from the listing.
+The approach walls attached to the bridge include a substantial red-brick and sandstone wall added in 1880 on the west side to divert Wood Lane for the construction of a neighbouring railway line, which is now removed.
+However, these approach walls are not of special interest and are excluded from the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.